This is the personal homepage of Lazaros Gallos.

 I am an Associate Director and Research Professor at DIMACS at Rutgers University, where I am also directing the long-running DIMACS REU summer program.
 DIMACS fosters research and educational programs on topics that lie at the interface of discrete mathematics and theoretical computer science.

-I am a member of the Editorial Boards at Scientific Reports and at PLOS ONE.
+I am a member of the Editorial Boards at Scientific Reports, at PLOS ONE, and at Entropy.
 I have also been an Associate Editor for the highly selective APS journal Physical Review X.

 In the past, I was a Research Associate at the Department of Ecology of the Rutgers University, working with Prof. Nina Fefferman.
 Before that, I was working with Prof. Hernan Makse at the City College of New York.